Arron Banks: Post-referendum events

+Banks credited the success of Leave.EU to their hiring of Goddard Gunster and their subsequent adoption of "an American-style media approach."
+Days after the UK voted for Brexit, Banks said that Leave.EU would continue campaigning as a "rightwing Momentum", ensuring that politicians do not renege on their commitment to leave the EU.
+He also considered starting and funding a pro-Brexit, nonpartisan citizens' movement called Patriotic Alliance, based on the Italian Five Star Movement, which would target "the 200 worst, most corrupt MPs" for deselection.

-Following Britain's vote to leave the EU, Banks emailed a note to journalists attacking his critics.
-Banks described the United Kingdom's parliamentary Electoral Commission as "the legal division of the In campaign" and disagreed with their decision to enlist Vote Leave as the official campaign.
+Following the UK's vote to leave the EU, Banks emailed a note to journalists attacking his critics.
+Banks described the parliamentary Electoral Commission as "the legal division of the In campaign" and disagreed with their decision to enlist Vote Leave as the official campaign.
 Banks' response to the information commissioner, who in 2016 fined the campaign £50,000 for sending more than half a million unsolicited text messages, was a succinct "Whatever".
 In 2017, Banks viewed the Brexit vote as "a kind of halfhearted revolution" due to the fact that Theresa May, who supported Britain remaining in the EU, would end up betraying those who voted to leave.

 In November 2017, the Electoral Commission announced that it was investigating whether election rules were broken during the EU referendum, in donations worth a total of £8.4 million to Leave.EU campaigners made by Banks and by Better for the Country Ltd, a company of which Banks is a registered director.